z1shivam/chatgpt-export-explorer/README.md

 # ChatGPT Conversation Explorer

 A fast, efficient web application for exploring and searching through exported ChatGPT conversations.
-Built with vanilla JavaScript and Vite for optimal performance and professional code quality.
+Built with vanilla JavaScript and Vite for optimal performance.

 ## Features